upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 using *adapters* that wrap mature database drivers.

-The main purpose of `db` is to abstract common database tasks (CRUD) and provide tools for [Go][1] developers to perform complex queries when they need to.
+The main purpose of `db` is to abstract common database tasks (CRUD) and provide tools for [Go 1.8+][1] developers to perform complex queries when they need to.

 `db` supports the [MySQL][3], [PostgreSQL][4], [SQLite][5] and [QL][6]
 databases and provides partial support (CRUD, no transactions) for